J-Sarnoff/RoundFast.jl/src/README.md

 ##### This does round fast

->> Frequent Setting and Changing of the floating point rounding mode is costly
+######Some applications require Frequent Resetting of and Cascaded Changes to the floating point rounding mode.
+######Most users are very motivated to avoid this temporal drain.
+Some users will find RoundFast is in use.